Institute for Environmental Security

 28 November 2019

-Climate change acts as a threat multiplier with serious implication for peace and security across the globe.
+Climate change acts as a threat multiplier with serious implications for peace and security across the globe.
 Over the last decade, insecurities induced by climate change have been part of shaping our understanding of climate change as an urgent global issue with real impacts beyond the realm of ecological degradation.
 Climate security has also cast a wider light on the causes and implications of challenges of particularly vulnerable countries, connecting climate with discussions about regional stability, state fragility, and forced displacement.

 On all levels climate change is amplifying global security challenges and increasing the need for accelerated implementation of the Paris Agreement, e.g. the 2007-2010 drought in Syria has caused massive exodus from the rural areas to the cities, which has been considered a key driver for the extreme violence and destruction of the country; droughts in the Sahel pit pastoralists against farmers with deadly conflicts as a result; climate change aggravating water deficits in the “Dry Corridor” are an important push factor contributing to migration from Central America to the U.S.

-- Climate induced conflict as a factor in communities’ vulnerability as well as their struggle to gain greater adaptive capacity;
+- Climate-induced conflict as a factor in communities’ vulnerability as well as their struggle to gain greater adaptive capacity;

 - The multiple forms of mal-adaptation including divergent adaptations that tend to increase resentment and conflict;